 Evans Kita worked hand-in-hand with team members in helping to procure a master plan for the Isandula Center.
 Evans Kita owns a carpentry shop in town, specializing not only in carpentry, but bricklaying and roofing, providing labor during the ongoing construction at the Isandula Center.
 He has three children and lives on a farm.

 Pili Zambi, Board Member

 Pili Zambi’s tireless efforts have borne fruit through the founding of two nursery schools, operated by the OA group.
-Pili is instrumental in hiring teachers and making certain the children are cared for, with adequate food, shelter, clothing, shoes, and medical care.
+Pili is instrumental in making certain the children are cared for, with adequate food, shelter, clothing, shoes, and medical care.
 A widow in the Vwawa community, Pili exhibits a caring beyond her means.

-Lucy Kileka, Treasurer
+Ruth Kileka, Treasurer

 Ruth Kileka is responsible for the bookkeeping and accountancy for the OA group in the Mbozi District.
 In addition to her accounting skills she helps to coordinate the two nursery schools operated by the OA group.
 Together the schools comprise approximately 125 children ages 3-7.
 No little task!